Skip to main content

 Reactivity series

-In a reactivity series, the most reactive element is, usually, placed at the top and the least reactive element at the bottom.
+In a reactivity series, the most reactive element is placed at the top and the least reactive element at the bottom.

-The metals potassium, sodium, lithium, calcium, magnesium, aluminium, zinc, iron, tin, lead, copper, silver and gold can be arranged in the order of their reactivity from their reactions with water and dilute acids.
+The metals, including potassium, sodium, lithium, calcium, magnesium, aluminium, zinc, iron, tin, lead, copper, silver, and gold, can be organized based on their reactivity by observing their reactions with other substances such as water and dilute acids.
+This arrangement allows us to determine the relative reactivity of these metals and their behavior when exposed to these substances.

 The following example demonstrates how magnesium displaces copper from aqueous copper sulfate solution.